suspect-devices/digithink/docs/resume/DDelmarDavis.md

 (SSO, SMB, etc).
 Additionally, I have a strong background and proven success in providing instruction and documentation for work to be maintained by others.

 Throughout my career I have learned new systems quickly.
 I follow issues and problems through to solution, be they social or technical.
 Security is the key to surviving on both the World Wide Web and large Intranets.
 For this reason, I am a practitioner and proponent and of well defined policies, best practices, regular updates, and common sense.
 My reputation for getting things done and team participation make me an ideal candidate for positions where honest work is valued.
 Specialties: Thinking outside the box.
-LFCS-1500-0198-0100

 Also: Springfield and Waltham are not Boston in the same way Hillsboro and Beaverton are not Portand and I am not interested in your urgent requirement for Intel's permanently contingent workforce at Jones Farm so don't bother asking....

 ## Experience
+###Contiguous Online Server Presence
+**Fromhell.com** Nov 1996 - Present *(24 years 7 months +)*

+I have built and maintained servers for the domains digithink.com and fromhell.com (email only) since 1996.
+They started as a sparc IPC running SunOs 4.1.3 and have had many different varients of bsd and linux since then.
+They are currently on LXD containers running Ubuntu (20.04 lts).
+My current toolset includes ansible, python and zfs.
+I also document my work even when it's just mine.
+(See: https://www.digithink.com)

 ###Package Handler
 **UPS** Oct 2017 - Present *(3 years 8 months +)*

 Its funny, If I went to the gym I would never build the muscles I have from sorting ~6000 packages a day.
 I have a 12 minute bicycle commute.
 Another 10 minutes to get to the other side of the channel to PCCs campus in the shipyards (UPS is reimbursing my tuition as I update my welding skills).
 I get to see first hand the advantages that unionized workers have over similar non union positions (looking at you Amazon).
 Through the teamsters I have better health insurance than I ever received doing tech work.
-Also nice to not have a digital leash (going on 3 years cell phone free) or a psychotic work environment.
+Also nice to not have a digital leash (going on 3 years cell phone free).
 Life is good.
 ###Applications Engineer
 **Suspect Devices** Apr 2008 - Jan 2017 *(8 years 10 months)*